 If you are a good candidate for dental implants, they can offer a highly effective way to correct various dental issues, especially if you have missing or failing teeth.
-The technology behind implants has advanced significantly over the past few years, making the procedure more beneficial to patients in every stage of life.
+The technology behind implants has advanced significantly over the past few years.
+In fact, it makes the procedure more beneficial to patients in every stage of life.

 Yet, many may wonder if implants are safe for expectant mothers.
 This is one of the most common questions dental professionals face.
-Learning about the body changes that women undergo during pregnancy and soon after baby delivery, as well as how those changes affect dental health, is an important first step into addressing the issue of whether expectant or new Moms can be good candidates for an implant procedure.
+Learning about the body changes that women undergo during pregnancy and soon after delivery are important factors to consider.
+Furthermore, Moms will need to know how those changes affect dental health.
+All of this will help address and determine whether expectant or new Moms are good candidates for an implant procedure.

 How Pregnancy Affects the Body

-A woman’s body undergoes many physiological adaptations during pregnancy, including structural and hormonal changes that should be considered before any treatment is provided.
+A woman’s body undergoes many physiological adaptations during pregnancy, including structural and hormonal changes.
+As such, she and the doctor must consider these factors before any treatment is provided.
 For instance, many pregnant women have elevated levels of estrogen.
 This may increase infection risk and contribute to tooth decay and bleeding gums; if such issues are significant, the need for dental implants may increase if those Moms find they have missing or failing teeth.
 However, for most oral and maxillofacial surgeons who treat pregnant women, they recommend having an implant procedure after the patient delivers her baby; this greatly lessens the risk of developing problems and/or complications while the patient is pregnant.

 Dental Health and Pregnancy